-If you’re a fan of Instagram, or you like to keep your finger on the pulse when it comes to news and technological advances, you may have stumbled across incredible images of living walls and green roofs.
+Suppose you’re a fan of Instagram, or you like to keep your finger on the pulse regarding news and technological advances.
+You may have stumbled across incredible images of living walls and green roofs in that case.

-Commercial gardens are commanding more and more attention, and a growing number of businesses and property owners are looking for ways to embrace this innovative trend and make urban spaces greener.
-One of the most interesting aspects of designing and managing greener buildings is the use of technology, most notably AI.
+Commercial gardens are commanding more and more attention.
+Many businesses and property owners are looking for ways to embrace this innovative trend and make urban spaces greener.
+One of the most exciting aspects of designing and managing greener buildings is technology, most notably AI.

-If you’re interested in urban horticulture, or you’re looking for inspirational ways to go green or to motivate and inspire your team, hopefully, you’ll find this article insightful.
+If you’re interested in urban horticulture or looking for inspirational ways to go green or to motivate and inspire your team, hopefully, you’ll find this article insightful.

 How tech is changing our commercial spaces

 Take a look around you when you’re next in the heart of a big city.
 How much greenery can you see?
-If the answer is a limited amount, be prepared for the aesthetic to look very different in years to come.
-Greener buildings are becoming increasingly common, and this is no surprise, as they offer a host of benefits for employers, business owners and the environment as a whole.
+If the answer is limited, be prepared for the aesthetic to look very different in years to come.
+Greener buildings are becoming increasingly common, which is no surprise, as they offer many benefits for employers, business owners, and the environment.

-As a CEO, you may be inspired by pictures of shops, hotels or office blocks adorned with roof gardens or living walls, but alarm bells might ring.
-How do you go about managing such a project, and how can you ensure the best results without devoting a huge amount of time, energy, and money to the cause?
+As a CEO, you may be inspired by pictures of shops, hotels, or office blocks adorned with roof gardens or living walls, but alarm bells might ring.
+How do you manage such a project, and how can you ensure the best results without devoting considerable time, energy, and money to the cause?
 In anticipation of these questions, innovative solutions and systems have already been identified and implemented.

-Automation is an increasingly crucial element of urban space development and maintenance, and it plays an important role in growing a greener built environment.
-The goal for scientists, engineers, and architects is to conjure up effective, efficient ways of creating and managing greener buildings.
-One key aspect is to combine robots with plants and flowers, and in some areas, this relationship is already making a positive difference.
+Automation is an increasingly crucial element of urban space development and maintenance.
+Plus, it plays an important role in growing a greener built environment.
+Scientists, engineers, and architects aim to create effective, efficient ways of creating and managing greener buildings.
+One key aspect is combining robots with plants and flowers; in some areas, this relationship is already making a positive difference.

 The benefits of green buildings

-Productivity is a key word for any business owner.
+Productivity is a crucial word for any business owner.
 As an employer, you want to get the best out of your team and encourage every member to do their job to the best of their ability.
-Research shows that healthier, happier workers are more productive.
-If you consider that a green building also offers cost benefits and aesthetic advantages, it seems crazy not to consider a greener future.
+Research shows that healthier and happier workers are more productive.
+Considering that a green building also offers cost benefits and aesthetic advantages, it seems crazy not to feel a greener future.

-The strong connection between healthy buildings and employee productivity and wellbeing is affording managers the opportunity to factor in lower levels of employee absence when budgeting, and the green building movement is now a reliable point of reference for those working in property and real estate.
-Green buildings represent an increasingly attractive and lucrative investment, and with advances in technology, this is a trend that it is only going to become more prominent.
+The strong connection between healthy buildings and employee productivity and well-being allows managers to factor in lower employee absence levels when budgeting.
+The green building movement is now a reliable reference point for property and real estate workers.
+Green buildings represent an increasingly attractive and lucrative investment, and with technological advances, this trend will only become more prominent.

-You often read about robots taking over customer service lines or taking on tasks around the home, but have you heard about the budding relationship between robots and plants?
-Green buildings featuring roof gardens and living walls are becoming increasingly commonplace, and technology plays an integral role in maximising growth and development.
+You often read about robots taking over customer service lines or tasks around the home, but have you heard about the budding relationship between robots and plants?
+Green buildings featuring roof gardens and living walls are becoming increasingly commonplace, and technology is integral in maximizing growth and development.

 Green buildings aren’t just aesthetically pleasing.
-They’re also incredibly beneficial for the environment, they contribute to significant cost savings as a result of decreased energy usage, and they are proven to increase productivity, reduce stress and anxiety, and add value.
+They’re also incredibly beneficial for the environment.
+They contribute to significant cost savings due to decreased energy usage, and they are proven to increase productivity, reduce stress and anxiety, and add value.